In this post we are going to know about what is cyber stalking

 - 70% of the cyber bullying or anti-bullying activities happen over facebook

 - Usage of mobile phones by almost 80% of the teens makes it a common and most popular medium for anti-bullying.

 - Its believed by the 81% of youth that getting away with online bullying is easy as compared to traditional bullying

 - 90% of teens agree that have ignored the cyber bullying while some of the youth has taken a step to stop bullying

 - Girls are more preferred victims of cyber bullying as compared to boys

-- Victims of cyber bullying or anti-bullying are 2 to 9 times more prone to committing suicide
+- Meanwhile, victims of cyber bullying or anti-bullying are 2 to 9 times more prone to committing suicide.

 - Section 507 IPC – The section states that if anyone receives criminal intimidation by way of an anonymous communication then the person giving threats shall be punished with imprisonment for up to two years.
 By virtue of the word anonymous the offense of anti-bullying and cyberbullying is included in this section.

 - Section 66 E of IT Act – The section prescribes punishment for violation of privacy.
 The section states that any person who intentionally violates privacy by transmitting, capturing, or publishing private pictures of others shall be punished with up to three years imprisonment or a fine of up to three lakhs.